20 Peru Handicrafts to Buy and Sell from 20 regions of Peru

 2. Puno (Lake Titicaca Region): Colorful Knitwear

 In the picturesque region of Puno near the stunning Lake Titicaca, artisans create "vibrant and colorful knitted textiles" that capture the essence of Andean culture.
-It's in this enchanting setting that the art of crafting "vibrant and colorful knitted textiles" has flourished.
-These textiles include sweaters, scarves, and hats, with captivating patterns and motifs.
+This is a hooded wool cardigan sweater from this region

 Peruvian Hooded Wool Cardigan Zip Up Swearter Jacket